Serving all people by providing personalized health and wellness through exemplary care, education and research.

 LDL (low-density lipoprotein) is called "bad" cholesterol.
 It is a particle that carries cholesterol in the bloodstream and deposits it in artery walls.
 It’s known as “bad cholesterol.”

 HDL (high-density lipoprotein) is called "good" cholesterol.
 It is a particle that picks up extra cholesterol from artery walls.

 Having high cholesterol (or a high LDL level) promotes the buildup of plaque in your arteries.
 Plaque is a waxy material made up of cholesterol and other particles.
 When there is too much plaque, the arteries can become narrowed and restrict blood flow.
 High levels of triglycerides (fats that travel in the blood to be used for energy) also increase the risk for blockage.
 If high cholesterol isn’t controlled, this makes it more likely for you to develop PAD and other heart problems.
 But high cholesterol can be controlled with diet changes, exercise, and medication.

 Even if your LDL is normal, a low HDL puts you at risk for all types of vascular disease.

 Lowering LDL reduces your risk for heart attack, stroke, heart or artery surgery, and PAD that gets worse.

-Raising HDL may also help improve these risks.
+Raising HDL may also help lower these risks.